mozilla/treeherder/docs/ui/installation.rst

 ============

 You can work on the UI without needing a VM, by using web-server.js.
 There are a few limitations, since URL rewriting is not supported (and so some links will be broken), but it works well enough for quick testing.
-For instructions on how to serve the UI with working URL rewriting, use the treeherder-service Vagrant instructions.
+For instructions on how to serve the UI with working URL rewriting, see the Vagrant instructions.

 Cloning the Repo
 ----------------

-* Clone the `treeherder-ui repo`_ from Github.
+* Clone the `treeherder repo`_ from Github.

 Requirements
 ------------